nguyenvinh2/cool-react-app/README.md

 - Problem: Invalid principal in policy: "SERVICE":"codepipeiine.amazonaws.com" (typo)
 - Solution: Fixed the typo in "pipeline"

+- Problem: prebuild and postbuild commands were not in the right format/
+-Solution: added undersocres i.e pre_build

 - Problem: ViewerProtocolPolicy was set to http instead of https
 - Solution: changed it to https